CAcertOrg/cacert-codedocs/source/DIR-includes.rst

         Determine if the user with the passed userid is an assurer.

         :param int $userid: id of the user to be checked.
-        :return: * (int) - 0 if user is an assurer; 3,7,11,15 if 100 ssurance points not reached; 5,7,13,15 if assurer test is missing; 9,11,13,15 if not allowed to b an assurer.
+        :return: * (int) - 0 if user is an assurer; 3,7,11,15 if 100 ssurance points not reached; 5,7,13,15 if assurer test is missing; 9,11,13,15 if not allowed to be an assurer.

 .. sourcefile:: includes/lib/l10n.php